our board

 Debapriya Bhattacharya

+Appointed by the Interim Government of Bangladesh, Bhattacharya led the committee for the preparation of the “White Paper on the State of Bangladesh’s Economy – Dissection of a Development Narrative” (November 2024).
 Bhattacharya is the former Ambassador and Permanent Representative of Bangladesh to the World Trade Organization (WTO) and UN Offices of Geneva and Vienna.
-He was the Special Advisor on LDCs to the Secretary General of UNCTAD, President of the governing board of UNCTAD and Coordinator of the Least Developed Countries (LDC) Group in the UN System.
+He was the Special Advisor on Least Developed Countries (LDCs) to the Secretary General of UNCTAD, President of the governing board of UNCTAD and Coordinator of the LDCs Group in the UN System.
+He has been a member of several committees of the Government of Bangladesh relating to macro-economic policy and banking, and foreign aid.

-Bhattacharya holds a Master’s and PhD in Economics from the Plekhanov Institute of National Economics, Moscow, and was a post-doctoral fellow at the Queen Elizabeth House, University of Oxford.
+Deb holds a Master’s and PhD in Economics from the Plekhanov Institute of National Economics, Moscow, and was a post-doctoral fellow at the Queen Elizabeth House, University of Oxford.

 Irina Petrova